-You can find further information about input tax in VAT Notice 700: The VAT Guide and further information about additional input tax rules applying to point-to-point horses in paragraph 6.6 of this notice.
+You can find further information about input tax in VAT guide (VAT Notice 700) and further information about additional input tax rules applying to point-to-point horses in paragraph 6.6.

 4.3 Business entertainment expenses

-You can’t recover input tax on goods or services used for business entertainment including free hospitality provided to business guests.
-You’ll find further information about this in VAT Notice 700/65 Business entertainment.
+You cannot recover input tax on goods or services used for business entertainment including free hospitality provided to business guests.
+You’ll find further information about this in Business entertainment (VAT Notice 700/65).

 4.4 VAT on petrol and other road fuel purchases

 You can recover the VAT you’re charged on road fuel bought for business use.
 If you buy road fuel and it’s used for both business and private motoring, you can recover the VAT you’re charged on all of the fuel as input tax, but you must pay what is known as an output tax scale charge.
-You can find further information about scale charges in VAT Notice 700/64 Motoring expenses.
+You can find further information about scale charges in Motoring expenses (VAT Notice 700/64).

 4.5 VAT on trophies

 If you run a business as a stud or trainer, you can recover the VAT you’ve been charged on trophies you display on your premises to promote the business and attract clients.
-But if you claim input tax and later put the trophy to a private use, for example by taking it home to be kept, you must account for output tax (you can find further information about output tax in Section 5 of this notice).
+But if you claim input tax and later put the trophy to a private use, for example, by taking it home to be kept, you must account for output tax (you can find further information about output tax in section 5).
 Otherwise, VAT on trophies is not input tax and is not recoverable.

 4.6 Recovering VAT you’ve been charged before you registered